How long should my senior project or master's degree take?

 If your Senior Project (and your BS in general) has nothing to do with your master’s research, then you’re not doing a blended program.
 You should read the MS in CS section above because that’s more relevant to you.

-Of course, this all requires a fair bit of foresight—you should already be planning to pursue your master’s degree at the start of the final year of your BS, and you should already be approaching potential advisors.
+Of course, this all requires a fair bit of foresight!
+You should already be planning to pursue your master’s degree at the start of the final year of your BS, and you should already be approaching potential advisors.
+I recognize that this is not always doable or knowable in advance.

 All the best!